 The Builth Wells CC pavilion, seen in 1911, with the Montgomeryshire side in the foreground.
+It was built in 1903 at a cost of £68 and was used until 1967 when it was replaced.
 Photo Credit – CC4 Museum of Welsh Cricket.

 An image of the modern-day pavilion at Cresselly, as seen in 2007 when Glamorgan took their List A match against Surrey to the Pembrokeshire ground.
 Photo Credit – Glmaorgan Cricket Archives.

 Hill’s Plymouth CC – an image taken in June 1909 at the formal opening of the new pavilion at the Merthyr club’s ground in Pentrebach.
 Image Credit – Joshua Heath / CC4 Museum of Welsh Cricket.

 Cardiff CC – an image from 1880 of one of the first pavilions to be built in Wales and, under the instruction of the Marquess of Bute, to resemble an Alpine chalet.
 Photo Credit – Jane James.